yayahc/ruby-sinatra-starter/README.md

 	erb:page
 end
 ```
-Now let's create your template.
+Now let's create your template. <br>
-Create new folder, name views
+Create new folder, name views <br>
-Creat new file, name page.erb in your views folder
+Creat new file, name page.erb in your views folder <br>
 Include this following code in your page.erb :
 ```html
 <!DOCTYPE html>